-Karmapa in Bodh Gaya 2015: the King of Aspiration Prayers
+Karmapa in Bodh Gaya: the King of Aspiration Prayers

-As the annual Kagyu Monlam at Bodh Gaya commences, Thaye Dorje, His Holiness the 17th Gyalwa Karmapa, gives a teaching for his students on www.karmapa.org on the importance of aspiration prayers.
+As the annual Kagyu Monlam at Bodh Gaya commenced in 2015, Thaye Dorje, His Holiness the 17th Gyalwa Karmapa, gave a teaching for his students on www.karmapa.org on the importance of aspiration prayers.
 At the Kagyu Monlam every year, participants recite aspiration prayers, including Samantabhadra’s King of Aspiration Prayers, in the presence of Karmapa and other Kagyu teachers.

 “The practice of aspirations is one of the most important aspects of life as a Buddhist.
 We aspire to peace and prosperity for all sentient beings.
 Above all, we aspire for enlightenment for all sentient beings.
 From a Buddhist perspective, this is the ultimate aim in life.
 It is a state of the cessation of dukkha or confusion, and this is what we aspire to.

 We use the teachings of Buddha himself as a guide to perform perfect aspirations.
 Therefore, we mainly use the sutras, in particular an extract from the Avataṃsaka Sūtra (Tibetan: mdo phal po che), which is known as Samantabhadra’s King of Aspiration Prayers.
 Our Karma Kagyu lineage has been fortunate to be able to perform such gatherings of aspirations (in Tibetan known as the “Kagyu Monlam”) in the very land where Buddhism was born, and the sacred place where Gautama Buddha reached enlightenment.